sparks-baird/xtal2png/CONTRIBUTING.md

 that still illustrates the problem you are facing.
 By removing other factors, you help us to identify the root cause of the issue.

+## Discussions

+The discussions page is a great place for topics that don't fit directly into specific future code development plans (i.e. feature requests) or bugs in the software.
+Issues are easily converted to discussions and vice-versa, so don't worry too much about where to put it if you're not sure.
+We want to hear from you!

 ## Documentation Improvements

 You can help improve `xtal2png` docs by making them more readable and coherent, or